jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ```
 plot_3D_contour_inter(eem, levels = 30, Normalisation = True)
 ```
- Plot an 3D contour graph with the folowing axes:
+ Plot an 3D contour graph with the following axes:
-        - x: the emmited wavelenght in nm
+        - x: the emitted wavelenght in nm
         - y: the excitation wavelenght in nm
         - z: the intensity in a.u or R.u depending on the data normalisation (normalised or not)